![]() CONTACT: Macon County

 Macon County • Board of Elections

-Voters will be asked to show photo ID when voting in North Carolina, starting with the 2023 municipal elections.
+Voters are required to show voter ID when voting in North Carolina

 The Macon County Board of Elections is committed to conducting fair, honest, impartial and efficient elections so that all qualified citizens in Macon County may exercise their right to vote.
 The Macon County Board of Elections provides: